Overview

 Course description

-Our BA Criminology course enables you to understand why crime has become a dominant social problem, and how crime and criminal behaviour relating to other social issues.
+Our BA Criminology course enables you to understand how and why crime has become viewed as a dominant social problem and how issues of crime and deviance relate to other social issues.

 Understanding the causes and consequences of crime will enable you to contribute to discussions about how some of these problems might be remedied.

-Under the guidance of our team of criminology experts, you will develop analytical skills to assess complex data related to experiences of criminality.
+Under the guidance of our team of criminology experts, you will develop analytical skills to assess complex data related to experiences of crime.

-You have the opportunity to take part in field trips and discussions with professionals to gain a real insight into how criminological knowledge is applied in a variety of sectors.
+You can take part in field trips and discussions with professionals to gain a real insight into how criminological knowledge is applied in a variety of sectors.

 You will develop skills relevant to a variety of key professions concerned with criminal justice and crime reduction, including the police, prisons, offender management, youth justice and victimisation.